Bira/octopus-carnival/_posts/2022-12-01-bitterstrike.md

 ### Tigerclaw Vassal

 This barbarian from the Tigerclaw tribe is a shifter who's pretty much always in "shifted" mode.
-It's a Level 8 Elite Skirmisher with 178 HP and Speed 6.
+He's a Level 8 Elite Skirmisher with 178 HP and Speed 6.
 His **Charging Pounce** trait gives him a 1d6 damage bonus on charge attacks and allows him to use its normal actions after charging.
 Usually a character can only use free actions after charging on their turn.